 Where they were at?

 Within the team they had various maps initiatives, including Maps for Windows 8.
-The desktop version was working toward improvements but didn't quite have direction on where to go or how to get there.
-My intial work looked to augment the existing platform, but quickly led down the path of a wholesale redesign and upgrade to the entire site.
+The browser engineering team was ready to work but didn't quite have direction on where to go or how to get there.
+My initial work looked to augment the existing platform, but quickly led down the path of a wholesale redesign and upgrade to the entire site.

 What did we do?

-We rebuilt Bing Maps (or started to) to become a usable alternative to Google Maps focused on trip planning and being able to view multiple queries in the same view for comparison.
+We rebuilt Bing Maps (or laid the foundation) to become a competitive alternative to Google Maps focused on trip planning and being able to view multiple queries in the same view for comparison.

 My Role: —

 Deliverables: — Wireframes, Prototypes, Visual Concepts, Visual Assets

 What challenges did we work through?

 At the start of my contract, the definition of what should be done with product was unclear.
 Initially I was tasked with enhancing Collections in the existing version, but it quickly became apparent that this was a dead-end.
 Working with the design managers, we decided that we should refocus the work utilizing some guiding principles around trip planning.
 This solved the impetus for the work, but didn't resolve how it should be approached.